pedrohnv/transient-analysis-grounding-systems-julia/README.md

-# Julia_HEM
+# TAGS
 Pure Julia implementation of the Hybrid Electromagnetic Model.
 This is a prototype.

-Refer to https://github.com/pedrohnv/hp_hem for a C, high performance version.
+Refer to https://github.com/pedrohnv/transient-analysis-grounding-systems for a C, high performance version.

-For the Julia interface to the HP-HEM, go to https://github.com/pedrohnv/hp_hem_julia